swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 carefully chosen to suit the data, the expected time of such operations can become proportional to the number of elements stored in the table.
 If the table is large enough, such a regression can easily lead to unacceptable performance.
-For example, when they're overwhelmed with hash collisions, applications and network services may stop processing new events for prolonged periods of time; this can easily be enough to make the app unresponsive or to bring down the service.
+When they're overwhelmed with hash collisions, applications and network services may stop processing new events for prolonged periods of time; this can easily be enough to make the app unresponsive or to bring down the service.

 ### <a name="status-quo">The status quo</a>